libopenstorage/grpc-framework/README.md

 This framework makes it simple for developers to add gRPC and automated REST interfaces for their applications.

+Please see our [Documentation](https://libopenstorage.github.io/grpc-framework) for more information.

-* We are working on tutorials and API documentation to make it easier to use.
+* FYI, we are in the process of creating tutorials and adding more documentation to the framework